Loycifer/resRand.js/README.md

 #####Parameters
 - **rule**  - *Required.* A function which takes two arguments and returns a boolean.
 This function should compare aspects of its two arguments and return `true` if the comparison passes and `false` if the comparison fails.
 - **range** - *Optional.* An integer which specifies the distance from an element to which the rule should be applied.
 Default value is `1`.
 - **isInclusive** - *Optional.* A boolean which specifies whether the rule should be inclusive with `true` or exclusive with `false`.
-An inclusive rule with a range of 2 will ensure that no more than two matching elements will exist in a row, while an exclusive rule will ensure that two matching elemnts will have at least 2 non-matching elements between them.
+An inclusive rule with a range of 2 will ensure that no more than two matching elements will exist in a row, while an exclusive rule will ensure that two matching elemsnts will have at least 2 non-matching elements between them.
 With range set to 1, inclusive and exclusive rules are identical.
 Default value is `true`.

 #####Example
 ```javascript